Convective Space-Time Chaos as a Dynamical Model of Deterministic and Stochastic Turbulence: Space-time duality

 If we assume $V$ to be large and neglect terms $\sim 1/V$, then in the leading order $\partial_z=-\partial_x$.
 Then, we substitute higher derivatives in $x$ by higher derivatives in $z$ to obtain

 Now we change the variable $x=V\tau$ and obtain

 This is the original NHKS (up to transformation $u\to -u$), where the space and time are exchanged: the ``time'' variable $\tau$ corresponds to $x$ and the ``space'' variable $z$ corresponds to $t$.
 Such a duality is mostly simple for linear equations.
-Suppose one has a dispersion relation $R(\omega,k)=0$.
+Assume that one has a dispersion relation $R(\omega,k)=0$.
 Suppose one wants to follow the evolution of a spatial profile over time.
 In that case, it is natural to assume that the wavenumber $k$ is real, and to express the frequency $\omega$, which then will be generally complex, as a function (typically a polynomial) of $k$.
 This leads to a PDE in the form \eqref{eq:ks1}.
 If, in contradistinction, one is interested in the evolution in space of the inlet field depending on time, then it is natural to assume the frequency $\omega$ to be real, and to express the complex wavenumber $k$ as a function (typically a polynomial) of frequency $\omega$; this leads to an equation in the form \eqref{eq:ks-t2}.
 We note here that periodic external forcing discussed at the beginning of Section~\ref{sec:reg} corresponds to periodic in ``space'' boundary conditions in the dual representation \eqref{eq:ks-t2}.
+Remarkably, an equation dual to the Korteveg - de Vries equation has been recently discussed in Ref.~\cite{smilga2021exactly}, however, without consideration of the corresponding duality of initial and boundary conditions.

 Similar to the discrete case~\eqref{eq:spamap}, the spatial LE in the original \eqref{eq:ks1} corresponds to the ``temporal'' LE in \eqref{eq:ks-t2}.
 As we have performed the transformation $z=Vt$, the spatial exponent is $\Lambda=\lambda_{max}V^{-1}$; this relation corresponds to what follows from \eqref{eq:forsle} for the NHKS equation at large $V$.